Causal discovery in heavy-tailed models: Numerical results

 The algorithms return different types of causal information.
-EASE and order-LiNGAM estimate the causal order, i.e., the non-ancestral relationships, of the underlying DAG.
-The Rank PC algorithm computes a CPDAG that represents a Markov equivalence class of DAGs.
-LiNGAM retrieves the complete DAG structure.
-To compare the methods, it is necessary to use a metric that is meaningful for all algorithms.
-We choose here the structural intervention distance (SID) proposed by \citet{peters2015structural}.
-This measure takes as input a pair of DAGs (or a DAG and a CPDAG).
-In our case, for each method, we compute the distance between the simulated DAG, i.e., the ground truth, and the estimated DAG or CPDAG.
-Note that an estimated causal order $\widehat \pi$ corresponds to a fully connected DAG $G = (V, E)$, where $(i, j) \in E$ if $\widehat\pi(i) < \widehat\pi(j)$\footnote{ As a caveat, the SID is not designed to work in the case of hidden confounders (see Setting 2 of our simulations).
-Therefore, we adapt the measure as follows.
-We measure the SID between the true full DAG $G$, containing both the observed and the hidden nodes, and the ``extended'' estimated DAG (or CPDAG).
-We extend a DAG (or CPDAG) simply by adding to the estimated graph the true (simulated) hidden nodes and their relative direct edges.
-In our simulations, the hidden variables are all common causes of the observed variables, therefore there is no risk to introduce a directed cycle in the extended DAG (or CPDAG). }.
+On the one hand, EASE, ICA-LiNGAM, and Pairwise LiNGAM estimate a causal order.
+On the other hand, the Rank PC algorithm computes a CPDAG that represents a Markov equivalence class of DAGs.
+Therefore, when it comes to evaluating the performance of the algorithms, it becomes crucial to use a measure that is meaningful for all of them.
+We choose the structural intervention distance (SID) proposed by \citet{peters2015structural}.
+The SID takes as input either a pair of DAGs or a DAG and a CPDAG and returns the number of falsely inferred interventional distributions \citep[Definition 3]{peters2015structural}.
+We standardise the SID to lie between zero and one.
+For each method, we compute the distance between the simulated DAG, i.e., the ground truth, and the estimated DAG or CPDAG.
+An estimated causal order $\widehat \pi$ corresponds to a fully connected DAG $G = (V, E)$, where $(i, j) \in E$ if $\widehat\pi(i) < \widehat\pi(j)$.
+As a caveat, we slightly adapt the SID in the case of hidden confounders (see Setting~2 of our simulations), since it is not designed to work in such a situation.